bhisaac/5eFP/5eFP-SRD.md

 #### Instantaneous

-Many spells are instantaneous.
+Many spell durations are instantaneous.
 The spell harms, heals, creates, or alters a creature or an object in a way that can’t be dispelled, because its magic exists only for an instant.

 #### Recall